hybridsjs/hybrids/docs/component-model/templates.md

 ## Plugins

-The template engine's `html` and `svg` function returns an update function, which is later called with proper arguments by the library (when used in `render` or `content` properties).
-If you need to have more control over the update process, you use custom function, which internally uses result of the `html` or `svg` function.
+The template engine's `html` and `svg` functions return an update function, which is later called with proper arguments by the library (when used in the `render` property).
+If you need more control over the update process, you can use a custom function that internally uses the result of the `html` or `svg` function.

 ```javascript
 function myPlugin(fn) {